msa-em/journal/overview.md

 - **Images**: Readers can zoom in, adjust contrast, flip between raw and processed data channels, overlay information, and customize colormaps.
 - **Movies**: Embed movies directly within your manuscript, enabling readers to adjust playback speed, view live analyses, or interact with annotations in real time.
-- **Plotting Data**: Add plots that allow readers to expand visualizations, explore statistics, view error bars, and compare data across multiple channels interactively.
+- **Plotting data**: Add plots that allow readers to expand visualizations, explore statistics, view error bars, and compare data across multiple channels interactively.
-- **3D Volumes**: Incorporate volumetric data with tools to control viewing angles, magnifications, slice positions, and isosurface levels, making complex datasets more accessible.
+- **3D volumes**: Incorporate volumetric data with tools to control viewing angles, magnifications, slice positions, and isosurface levels, making complex datasets more accessible.
-- **Anything Else you can Imagine**: You can include any python or jupyter tools you have developed for your research directly in your articles.
+- **Anything else you can imagine**: You can include any python or jupyter tools you have developed for your research directly in your articles.

 Interactivity can make your research more engaging and enable readers to explore your science in unprecedented depth.